strimzi/strimzi-kafka-oauth/README.md

 #### Access Token

-The third way is to manually obtain and set an access token:
+The third way is to manually obtain and set an access token either directly through:

 - `oauth.access.token`

+or pointing to a file on the filesystem

+- `oauth.access.token.location`

+The file contains secrets in plain text and should have proper permissions set - not readable by others.

 Access tokens are supposed to be short-lived in order to prevent unauthorized access if the token leaks.
 It is up to you, your environment, and how you plan to run your Kafka client application to consider if using long-lived access tokens is appropriate.